 “Much of classical economics assumes that human behaviour is founded on the expected average outcome of the group (see Expected Utility Theory).
 This works under the assumption that most environments or situations are ergodic, when in fact this is not the case.”

 This statistical mechanics approach works well when describing gases and entropic behavior.
 However, in the world of human affairs, very few activities are ergodic.
 Paul Samuelson was a Neoclassical economist who led a mathematical revolution in the economics profession in the second half of the 20th century.
-The underlying assumption of ergodicity in the Paul Samuelson branch of economics is problematic.
+The underlying assumption of ergodicity in the Samuelson-influenced branch of economics is problematic.
 (E.g., Expected Utility Theory, Efficient Market Hypothesis) It was a convenient assumption to enable mathematical rigor.
 But the non-ergodic nature of humanity proved to be incompatible.
 In the 21st century, the behavioral economics revolution improved economic formulations with more realistic ergodicity assumptions.

 Physics: Relating to entropy, if entropy is the ultimate definition of ruin, then perhaps the human struggle against entropy is actually a search for ergodic systems.
-At least, the human struggle against entropy relates to building resilience into known non-ergodic systems.
+At least, the human struggle against entropy relates to building resilience in known non-ergodic systems.

 See the following link for a nice article on ergodic systems and economics in Nature:

 Birkhoff’s Ergodicity equation:

 Basically, an individual performing the same activity over time (left side of the equation) has the same probabilistic outcome as many individuals performing the same activity at the same time.
 (Right side of the equation).
 This is an ergodic system.